 Building Plans shall be developed at working drawing scales showing all partitions, utility spaces, mechanical areas, service areas and assigned functional areas as programmed.
 All spaces shall be identified.
 Walls shall be properly indicated as to width and type.
 All plans and spaces shall be correctly dimensioned.
 North arrows shall be shown on all plans.

-Elevations of building(s) shall be shown with heights established, materials defined and finish grades indicated with ground elevations established.
+Elevations of building(s) shall be shown with heights established, materials defined, and finish grades indicated with ground elevations established.

-Sections shall be provided, including structural and mechanical systems related to the architectural spaces, ceiling and wall types.
+Sections shall be provided, including structural and mechanical systems related to the architectural spaces, ceiling, and wall types.

 Typical construction details shall be provided defining construction requirements for major project elements or features.